stefanprodan/stefanprodan/_posts/2016-09-22-continuous-integration-with-jenkins-and-disposable-containers.markdown

 tags: [Jenkins,Docker]
 ---

 This article shows how you can use a Jenkins CI Server running in a Docker container, to do continuous integration and treat build environments as on-demand and disposable entities.
-You can say goodbye to the dedicated VMs for each build environment.
+Say goodbye to dedicated VMs for each build environment.
 Using containers as building blocks helps you recreate dev, test, QA and production environments in a deployment pipeline with just a few lines of code.

 ![Jenkins CI disposable containers]({{ "assets/jenkins-disposable-dontainers.png" | prepend: site.baseurl }})